aclarkData/AuditAnalytics/README.md

 * pywin32 (for outlook email)
 * pandas

-I recommend installing Anaconda https://www.continuum.io/downloads as it provides a complete environment with the dependcies already installed and does not require without a lot of manual installation.
+I recommend installing Anaconda https://www.continuum.io/downloads as it provides a complete environment with the dependencies already installed and does not require a lot of manual installation.

 ## R dependencies: